KohaILS/koha-manual-zh-cn/source/administration.rst

          given field must be in the same tab or ignored.
 Ignore means that the subfield is not managed.

+         **Important**

+         When :ref:`importing records<stage-marc-records-for-import-label>`,
+         subfields that are managed in tab 'ignore' will be deleted.
+If you still wish to keep the subfields, but hide them, use the 'Visibility' options below.

--  For each subfield you can set the following advanced constraint values
+-  For each subfield you can set the following advanced constraint options

    -  Default value